suhaniinuninu/titanic-feature_engineering_and_training/README.md

 📌 Project Overview

-This repository contains an end-to-end machine learning pipeline built using Snowflake Feature Store and Python (scikit-learn).
+This repository contains a machine learning pipeline built using Snowflake Feature Store and Python (scikit-learn).
 The project explores the Titanic dataset and demonstrates how to:

 --Prepare and explore raw data in Snowflake ️